kristinemlarson/gnssrefl/tests/use_cases/use_vlis.md

 more automatically query the API.
 Generally people [install the python code or the docker instead](https://github.com/kristinemlarson/gnssrefl/blob/master/docs/README_install.md).

-If you are using the github install of <code>gnssrefl</code> and have Python 3.9: (the docker is not currently working), you can do this on your local machine.
+If you are using the github install of <code>gnssrefl</code> and have Python 3.9 or the [docker image](https://github.com/kristinemlarson/gnssrefl/blob/master/docs/docker_cl_instructions.md) installed, you can do this on your local machine.
 The advantage of doing it on a local machine is mostly that you can use multi-GNSS signals.
 The web app is GPS only.
 For applications with a daily average, such as snow accumulation, GPS can be enough.
 But for tides you generally want as many measurements as possible, and that means multi-GNSS.
 The other